multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

 ## Handling the storage

 Contracts in MultiversX are important to be as small as possible, the reason why the whole storage is not handled by the contract, but rather the VM, the contract only holding a handle of a memory location inside the VM where the data is actually stored.
-A very popular concept that you will see here is the one of storage mappers, which are some structures designed to handle the serialization inside the storage, depending on the data types.
+A very popular concept that you will see here is the one of `storage mappers`, which are some structures designed to handle the serialization inside the storage, depending on the data types.

 In the contract example the annotation above the declaration of `sum` is a storage mapper holding a single value of type `BigUint`.
 This mapper allows accessing and changing the value of our variable stored in the assigned memory location inside the VM.
 For multiple particular uses we implemented a series of mappers of which you can find out more about in our [documentation](https://docs.multiversx.com/developers/developer-reference/storage-mappers/).